Pylons/pyramid/docs/narr/views.rst

 =====

-A :term:`view` is a callable which is invoked when a request enters your application.  :mod:`repoze.bfg's` primary job is to find and call a view when a :term:`request` reaches it.
-The view's return value must implement the :term:`WebOb` ``Response`` object interface.
+A :term:`view` is a callable which is invoked when a request enters your application.
+The primary job of any :mod:`repoze.bfg` application is is to find and call a :term:`view` when a :term:`request` reaches it.
+The value returned by a :term:`view` must implement the :term:`WebOb` ``Response`` object interface.

 .. _function_as_view: